Looijenga's Conjecture via Integral-affine Geometry: Integral-Affine Surfaces and Type III Anticanonical Pairs

+Before defining the integral-affine structure on $\Gamma(\mathcal{X}_0)$, we give some general definitions and propositions regarding integral-affine surfaces.
+A {\it basis triangle} of $\R^2$ is a triangle of area $\frac{1}{2}$ with integral vertices.
+The edges of a basis triangle pairwise form a lattice basis.

-\begin{definition} A {\it triangulated integral-affine surface with singularities} $(S,P,A)$ is a triangulated real surface $S$ with boundary $\partial S=P$ and a finite, possibly empty, subset $A\subset S\backslash P$ such that \begin{enumerate} \item $S\backslash A$ has an integral-affine structure---that is, $S\backslash A$ is endowed with a set of charts into $\R^2$ with transition functions valued in the integral-affine transformation group $SL_2(\Z)\ltimes \Z^2$. \item Every element of $A$ is a vertex of the triangulation. \item Every triangle is integral-affine equivalent to a lattice triangle of area $\frac{1}{2}$. \end{enumerate} \end{definition}
+\begin{definition} A {\it triangulated integral-affine surface with singularities} is a triangulated real surface $S$, possibly with boundary, such that (1) the complement of the vertices $\{v_i\}\subset S$ of the triangulation admits an atlas of charts into $\R^2$ with transition functions valued in the integral-affine transformation group $SL_2(\Z)\ltimes \Z^2$ and (2) the interior of every triangle admits a chart to a basis triangle. \end{definition}

+Note that all labeled basis triangles are equivalent, up to a unique integral-affine transformation.
 An integral-affine surface with singularities has a canonical orientation induced from the standard orientation on $\R^2$.
+Let $e_{ij}$ denote a directed edge of the triangulation of $S$ going from $v_i$ to $v_j$ and let $f_{ijk}$ denote a triangle whose counterclockwise-ordered vertices are $v_i$, $v_j$, and $v_k$.
+Within an integral-affine chart containing the interior of the edge $e_{ij}$, we may view $e_{ij}$ as the vector $v_j-v_i$.

-We define a {\it basis triangle} to be an oriented lattice triangle of area $\frac{1}{2}$.
-All labeled basis triangles are equivalent, up to a unique integral-affine transformation.
-Because $S$ is triangulated into basis triangles, the boundary $P$ is polygonal: There is a decomposition of the boundary $P=P_1+\dots+P_n$ such that each $P_i$ is integral-affine equivalent to a line segment between two lattice points.
-By convention, we assume that the boundary components are maximal: The union of two distinct boundary components is never integral-affine equivalent to a single line segment between two lattice points.
+\begin{remark} Because $S$ is triangulated into basis triangles, the boundary $P$ is polygonal: There is a decomposition of the boundary $\partial S=P_1+\dots+P_n$ such that each $P_i$ is integral-affine equivalent to a line segment between two lattice points.
+By convention, we assume that the boundary components $P_i$ are maximal: The union of two distinct boundary components is never integral-affine equivalent to a single line segment between two lattice points. \end{remark}

-Let $\Gamma(\mathcal{X}_0)$ denote the dual complex of a Type III anticanonical pair $\mathcal{X}_0$.
-We will endow $\Gamma(\mathcal{X}_0)$ with the structure of a triangulated integral-affine sphere with singularities.
-Choose an orientation on $\Gamma(\mathcal{X}_0)$.
-We define notation for the vertices, edges, and faces of the triangulation which will hold for the rest of the paper: \begin{enumerate} \item The vertices $v_i$ of the triangulation correspond to the components $V_i$ of $\mathcal{X}_0$, \item the directed edges $e_{ij}=(v_i,v_j)$ of the triangulation correspond to double curves $D_{ij}$, \item the oriented triangular faces $f_{ijk}=(v_i,v_j,v_k)$ correspond to triple points $T_{ijk}$. \end{enumerate}